Francisco J. Ayala: Awards and honors

 In 2001, Ayala was awarded the National Medal of Science.
 On April 13, 2007, he was awarded the first of 100 bicentennial medals at Mount Saint Mary's University for lecturing there as the first presenter for the Bicentennial Distinguished Lecture Series.
 His lecture was entitled "The Biological Foundations of Morality".
-Other awards he received include the Gold Honorary Gregor Mendel Medal of the Czech Academy of Sciences, the Gold Medal of the Accademia Nazionale dei Lincei, the Gold Medal of the Stazione Zoologica in Naples, the President's Award of the American Institute of Biological Sciences, the Scientific Freedom and Responsibility Award and 150th Anniversary Leadership Medal of the AAAS, the Medal of the College of France, the UCI Medal of the University of California, the 1998 Distinguished Scientist Award from the SACNAS, and Sigma Xi's William Procter Prize for Scientific Achievement, 2000.
+Other awards he received include the Gold Honorary Gregor Mendel Medal of the Czech Academy of Sciences, the Gold Medal of the Accademia Nazionale dei Lincei, the Gold Medal of the Stazione Zoologica in Naples, the President's Award of the American Institute of Biological Sciences, the AAAS Award for Scientific Freedom and Responsibility and 150th Anniversary Leadership Medal of the AAAS, the Medal of the College of France, the UCI Medal of the University of California, the 1998 Distinguished Scientist Award from the SACNAS, and Sigma Xi's William Procter Prize for Scientific Achievement, 2000.
 In 2010, he was awarded the Templeton Prize.
 The science library at UCI was named after him from 2010 until 2018, when his name was removed after a university investigation concluded that his conduct with respect to three women violated university policies.
 Ayala delivered a lecture at the Trotter Prize ceremony in 2011 entitled "Darwin's Gift to Science and Religion."
 In 2014, UCI named its School of Biological Sciences the Francisco J. Ayala School of Biological Sciences after Ayala.
 UCI removed his name from the library and school in 2018, after finding that he sexually harassed at least four women.

-Ayala was elected a Fellow of the American Academy of Arts and Sciences in 1977, though his fellowship status was later been revoked.
+Ayala was elected a Fellow of the American Academy of Arts and Sciences in 1977, and the National Academy of Sciences in 1980, though his fellowship status in these institutions was later revoked.
 He was a member of the American Philosophical Society.
 He was also a foreign member of the Russian Academy of Sciences, the Accademia Nazionale dei Lincei in Rome, the Spanish Royal Academy of Sciences, the Mexican Academy of Sciences, and the Serbian Academy of Sciences and Arts.
 He had honorary degrees from the University of Athens, the University of Bologna, the University of Barcelona, the University of the Balearic Islands, the University of León, the University of Madrid, the University of Salamanca, the University of Valencia, the University of Vigo, Far Eastern National University, Masaryk University and University of Warsaw.

 Personal life

 Francisco Ayala was born to Francisco Ayala and Soledad Pereda.
 In the late 1960s he met Mary Henderson, they married on May 27, 1968.
-They had two sons: Francisco José (b.
-1969) and Carlos Alberto (b.
-1972).
+They had two sons: Francisco José (born 1969) and Carlos Alberto (born 1972).
 Their marriage ended in divorce, and in 1985 he married an ecologist named Hana Ayala (née Lostáková, born 1956).
 They lived in Irvine, California.
-He died from a heart attack on March 3, 2023, a week before his 89th birthday.
+He died from a heart attack on March 3, 2023, in Newport Beach, at age 88.